Causes of World War I: Social Darwinism

-Social Darwinism was a theory of human evolution loosely based on Darwinism that influenced most European intellectuals and strategic thinkers from 1870 to 1914.
-It emphasised that struggle between nations and "races" was natural and that only the fittest nations deserved to survive.
+Social Darwinism was a theory of human evolution loosely based on Darwinism that influenced many European intellectuals and strategic thinkers from 1870 to 1914.
+It emphasised that struggle between nations and races was natural and that only the fittest nations deserved to survive.
 It gave an impetus to German assertiveness as a world economic and military power, aimed at competing with France and Britain for world power.
-German colonial rule in Africa in 1884 to 1914 was an expression of nationalism and moral superiority, which was justified by constructing an image of the natives as "Other."
+German colonial rule in Africa from 1884 to 1914 was an expression of nationalism and moral superiority, which was justified by constructing an image of the natives as "Other".
 The approach highlighted racist views of mankind.
-German colonization was characterized by the use of repressive violence in the name of "culture" and "civilisation."
+German colonization was characterized by the use of repressive violence in the name of "culture" and "civilisation".
 Germany's cultural-missionary project boasted that its colonial programmes were humanitarian and educational endeavours.
-Furthermore, the wide acceptance of Social Darwinism by intellectuals justified Germany's right to acquire colonial territories as a matter of the "survival of the fittest," according to the historian Michael Schubert.
+Furthermore, the wide acceptance of Social Darwinism by intellectuals justified Germany's right to acquire colonial territories as a matter of the "survival of the fittest", according to the historian Michael Schubert.

-The model suggested an explanation of why some ethnic groups, then called "races," had been for so long antagonistic, such as Germans and Slavs.
+The model suggested an explanation of why some ethnic groups, then called "races", had been for so long antagonistic, such as Germans and Slavs.
 They were natural rivals, destined to clash.
 Senior German generals like Helmuth von Moltke the Younger talked in apocalyptic terms about the need for Germans to fight for their existence as a people and culture.
 MacMillan states: "Reflecting the Social Darwinist theories of the era, many Germans saw Slavs, especially Russia, as the natural opponent of the Teutonic races."
 Also, the chief of the Austro-Hungarian General Staff declared: "A people that lays down its weapons seals its fate."
 In July 1914, the Austrian press described Serbia and the South Slavs in terms that owed much to Social Darwinism.
 In 1914, the German economist Johann Plenge described the war as a clash between the German "ideas of 1914" (duty, order, justice) and the French "ideas of 1789" (liberty, equality, fraternity).
 William Mulligen argues that Anglo-German antagonism was also about a clash of two political cultures as well as more traditional geopolitical and military concerns.
 Britain admired Germany for its economic successes and social welfare provision but also regarded Germany as illiberal, militaristic, and technocratic.